jugatsu/gitlab-ci-docker-sandbox/README.md

   -e REGISTRATION_TOKEN=${RUNNER_REGISTRATION_TOKEN} runner
 ```

-### Using privileged mode for building docker containers
+### Using privileged mode for building docker images

 Your have two options: